farblos/yet-another-teensy-makefile/README.md

 | `T_OPT`   | Optimization level |
 | `T_KEYS`  | Keyboard layout    |

-For every `T_SOMEMENU` menu-level variable described above there is a makefile target `list-somemenu` that you can execute to get a list of possible values for that variable.
+For every `T_SOMEMENU` menu-level variable listed above there is a makefile target `list-somemenu` that you can execute to get a list of possible values for that variable.
 For example:

 ```
     [foo]$ make list-opt | head -5
     Valid values for variable T_OPT on teensy35:
     Faster:
         T_OPT = o2std
     Faster with LTO:
         T_OPT = o2lto
 ```

 The first entry from each of these lists is choosen as default